AKA: Mary to Majo no Hana, The Little Broomstick

 -Mary and the Witch’s Flower is the debut work from Studio Ponoc.
 This newer animation studio was founded by ex-Ghibli animators Hiromasa Yonebayashi (the director of this film) and Yoshiaki Nishimura (the producer).

--Speaking of Hiromasa Yonebayashi, he’s the youngest person to direct a Ghibli film at the age of 37 with The Secret World of Arrietty during his tenure at that studio.
+-Speaking of Hiromasa Yonebayashi, he was the youngest person to direct a Ghibli film at the age of 37 with The Secret World of Arrietty during his tenure at that studio.

 -Mary and the Witch’s Flower is based on a book called The Little Broomstick which was written by British author Mary Stewart (notice her first name in regards to this film).